dch/glazier/README.md

 ## using seamonkey 2.0.6 ######################################################

-* This is the recommended config if you have used the above config:
+* This is the recommended config if you have used the above steps:

         ./configure \
         --prefix=$ERL_TOP/release/win32 \